dethe/resume/teaching/README.md

 ## Goal

 To work at the intersection of learning and tech, helping people to use, rather than be used by, computers and technology.
+Teaching digital literacy to enable learners to use technology to tell their own stories.

 ## Summary